sadoha/k8s/README.md

    ansible_password: loginPassword
    ansible_become_password: sudoPassword
    ```
-2. In the second step, you have to update the _inventory.yml_ file and update IP addresses for control-planes, workers, and hostnames.
+2. In the second step, you have to update the _inventory.yml_ file and update IP addresses for the control-plane, workers, and hostnames.
    ```sh
    control-planes:
       hosts: